Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Many people need legal services but can't afford to pay for them.
-According to one report, as many as 86% of low-income Americans received no or inadequate legal help with civil legal matters in 2017.
-This justice gap can be narrowed, however, by lawyers who provide their services for free or at a reduced rate.
-This is called “pro bono" work, from the Latin phrase “pro bono publico" (for the public good).
+Not everyone who needs legal services can afford them.
+Thankfully, lawyers who provide their services for free or at a reduced rate help bridge the gap between those who need legal help and those who can pay for it.
+This is called “pro bono” work, from the Latin phrase “pro bono publico” (for the public good).

 What Are the Roots of Pro Bono Service?